Police Department Brenham Texas

 To meet that mandate, the department launched a new recruiting strategy: dropping the requirement that applicants have college credits.

 Research suggests that higher education can have benefits in policing—college-educated officers are often found to use less force, receive fewer complaints, and write more thorough reports.
-Still, some police researchers caution that these findings aren’t conclusive, and easing education standards could make law enforcement more accessible at a time when college costs continue to rise.
+Still, some researchers caution that these findings aren’t conclusive, and easing education standards could make law enforcement more accessible at a time when college costs continue to rise.

 Sexually harassing female officers.